 There are two methods of scaling: schedule-based and utilization-based.
 If you have a use case in which you can anticipate the peak traffic, use schedule-based scaling.
 Otherwise, use utilization-based scaling.
 To increase provisioned concurrency based on the need at runtime, you can use the Application Auto Scaling API to register a target and create a scaling policy.

-With the recent upgrade, AWS Lambda now supports measuring the sum of all concurrent executions for a Lambda function.
-Earlier it only worked at the aggregate level of all the functions in an account.
+AWS Lambda lets you measure the sum of all concurrent executions for a Lambda function.
 It also supports collecting metrics for all versions and aliases of a function.
 Below are some of the main metrics related to concurrency: